Upwork freelancer – a study from 2019

 This how once people talked about Apple or Microsoft.
 New times, new business opportunities.

 Hence, you can have your traffic jams with according pollution increase, your 9-5 work, your dress code, your tedious every day the same job, and a crazy boss.
 I’ll have none of it!
 (Ok, maybe the boss still is crazy).

 Best freelance websites – the mecca of freelance jobs

 Have Rat Race Rebellion, Kelly Services, Flexjobs, Appen, Lionbridge, and Amazon remote jobs already made it on your best freelance websites list?
-Are they the best work from home jobs got to offer?
+Furthermore, are they the best work from home jobs got to offer?

 Have they established themselves as leaders of the industry?
-Are they household names yet?
+So, are they household names yet?